Main Library Hours

 Volunteering at the Library

-You must make an appointment to volunteer at the library.
-Please fill out the Teen Volunteer Application Form and a staff member will get back to you.
-Please note that completing the form does not guarantee you an appointment to volunteer as there are a limited number of volunteer opportunities per day.
-All volunteers must live within the North Rockland Central School District.
+Note: You must make an appointment to volunteer, and filling out the form does not always guarantee an appointment due to limited opportunities each day.
 Please do not use your school email when filling out the form, we may not be able to respond to you if you do.

 Submit a Book Review